Summary of Thrombolytics

 Next, they bind to nearby fibrin bound plasminogen, convert it to plasmin, which then cuts up the fibrin mesh.

-Of these medications, tenecteplase has the highest affinity for fibrin.
+Of these medications, tenecteplase has the highest affinity for fibrin, is resistant to plasminogen activator inhibitor 1 and has a longer half life.

 In contrast, streptokinase works by binding to either circulating or fibrin bound plasminogen.